How to tell if something has been sitting in the vendors cart for a few more hours that it should have?

 Also, pick the busy street vendors - locals will know which are the good ones and they stay away from the bad ones.
 High turnover means there's less chance the food has been sitting around.

 Use anti-bacterial hand wipes on the cutlery they give you (because it's usually washed in tap water - no thanks).
-The same goes for the cups/drinking glasses, so stick to bottled drinks. over 6 years ago
+The same goes for the cups/drinking glasses, so stick to bottled drinks. almost 7 years ago

 Agree with Phil.
 You will recognise the popular ones by the queue of locals.
 Make sure its cooked infront of you.
 Be adventurous and dont worry about what it is - rat, cat or bat - but enjoy the whole adventure.